skylerto/mom-and-pop-books/doc/design/06-contributions.md

 * Drew Noel
   Created base code for the front-end, such as the index page, the base navigation bar.
 Created the UML Use Case Diagram.
 Additionally created and pushed fixes for the `docker` related issues.
 * Skyler Layne
-  Wrote the classes for beans, data access objects, SOAP API, and all the unit tests.
+  Wrote the classes for beans, Create cart, UML class diagrams, data access objects, SOAP API, and all the unit tests.
 * Siraj Rauff
   Constructed the login/register forms, the administrator reports, and enforced the SSL requirement.